Installation on Unix/Linux

 Testing your installation

-To test your installation yous should first be able to run the following command from the cgi-bin directory:
+To test your installation, run the following command from the cgi-bin directory:

 ./zoo_loader.cgi "request=GetCapabilities&service=WPS"